Mermade/jgeXml/README.md

 The parser by default treats all content as strings when converting to JSON, optionally data can be coerced to primitive numbers or null values.

+The utility `xsd2json` can convert most XML Schemas to JSON schema draft 4.
+XSD's may of course be converted to JSON simply as if they were XML documents too.

 Experimental JSONPath and JSONT utilities are under development.

 ## Limitations